vijiang/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

-I based my edits off University of Michigan's copyFunction(), but changed "Go blue!" to "0 Canada."
-The div with #cheer as the ID is near the bottom of the page, so I used pointed the function to that location as well.
+I based my edits off University of Michigan's copyFunction(), but changed "Go blue!" to "O Canada."
+The div with #cheer as the ID is near the bottom of the page, so I pointed the function to that location as well.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**